 On an annual basis, nominations will be accepted for employees who demonstrate a commitment to inclusion in the workplace or learning environment.
 It can be an employee’s consistent trait or the result of a significant, one-time event.
 Nominations will be received by the Office of Human Resources (HR) during the nomination period.
 A representative from HR will present the nomination to the nominated employee’s department head, dean, or chair for review and approval.
 HR will prepare a feature story to highlight all recognized employees, drawing statements from the nomination forms about how the employees embody the University’s commitment to inclusion.
-HR and representatives from the University’s Equity and Inclusion Council will select two employees for recognition at Employee Convocation.
+HR and representatives from the University’s Equity and Inclusion Council will review all nominations received and select three employees to be recognized during the annual Employee Convocation.

 For questions about the VIP employee recognition program, contact a member of the Human Resources Services department: